 This article was first published in September 1997.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.

-Pick up AAA’s Nevada/Utah map (or order it online).
-Lodging may be found in the AAA California/Nevada TourBook, California/Nevada CampBook, and CSAA Bed & Breakfast Guide.
+Pick up AAA’s Nevada/Utah map.
+Lodging may be found by visiting AAA.com/hotels.
 Nevada Handbook (Moon Publications) by Deke Castleman is superb for both practicalities and history.
 John McPhee’s Basin and Range (Farrar, Strauss, and Giroux) is the classic literature on the geology of the Great Basin.

 For an "I Survived Highway 50" Kit or other information on the Pony Express Territory, contact the Nevada Commission on Tourism, Capitol Complex, Carson City, NV 89710; (702) 687-3636 or (800) NEVADA-1.